Kris Russell: Calgary Flames

 In his first year in Calgary, Russell was leaned on heavily, emerging as a top-four defensively-oriented defenseman.
 Paired most frequently with Dennis Wideman, the two formed the Flames' second pairing for the majority of the season.
 Russell set new career-highs in assists and points in 2013–14, tallying 22 and 29 in those respective categories.
 He also finished second on the team in blocked shots with 201, only behind Chris Butler (211).

 As the Flames improved significantly in 2014–15, so did Russell.
 Once again, he posted new career-highs in assists and points, with 30 and 34, respectively, and he also led the NHL in blocked shots with 283.
-This mark currently sits as the NHL record for most shots blocked by a single player in a season.
+This mark sits as the NHL record for most shots blocked by a single player in a season.
 With star and captain Mark Giordano injured late in the season as the Flames pushed towards a playoff spot, Russell emerged as a temporary top-pairing defenseman in lieu, forming a dangerous shutdown tandem with Wideman once again.
 This continued into the 2015 playoffs, as Russell proved to be a clutch force throughout the Flames' six-game victory over the Vancouver Canucks in the first round.
 One notable moment came in Game 1 of the series, in which the Flames had trailed until just past the midway mark of the third period; first, David Jones scored to tie the game, and then Russell fired a wrist shot from the point which beat Canucks goaltender Eddie Läck to put the Flames up by one goal with under 30 seconds remaining.
 Russell finished the post-season with seven points, third on the Flames.

 The Flames regressed in 2015–16, as did Russell.
 His assist and point totals dramatically sank to just 11 and 15, as the Flames dropped in the standings and missed the 2016 playoffs.
 With this fate becoming evident, Flames general manager Brad Treliving sought to sell some of his assets at the trade deadline.
 With his contract expiring at the end of the year, Russell was traded to the Dallas Stars in exchange for defenseman Jyrki Jokipakka, prospect Brett Pollock and a conditional second-round pick (ultimately used to select Dillon Dubé).